and-cuau/FinanceTracker/README.md

 - **Automatic Recurring Expenditures**: Server automatically adds weekly recurring expenditures.
 Recurring expenditures are added to both weekly and daily expenditures (Added to the first day of the week for daily expenditures).
 - **Out-pacing Budget Warning**: Server notifies client if user is on track to exceed weekly budget.
 - **Expense Table to PDF Conversion**: Converts weekly expenses table to PDF file for user records.

+## Challenges & Solutions

+- **Challenge**: Desired for server to send "out pacing weekly budget" message to client on the event of daily total exceeding a set limit but not on successive additions over the limit.
+- **Solution**: Set "out pacing weekly budget" boolean to false on every entry to daily expense table.
+Another bolean variable only allows "out pacing weekly budget" boolean to be set to true once in a day.